A Tale of Self-Discovery

 Picture related to the title of the story

-One day when the sheep and the lion were in the field, they strolled to a river to drink water.
-A large beast then emerged from a nearby jungle and roared so menacingly that the sheep ran in fear of their lives to the farmhouse.
-So did the lion that had grown up with them.
+One day when the sheep and the lion were out in the field grazing, they strolled to a nearby river to drink water.
+And lo!
+Out of the jungle emerged a beast which roared so menacingly that the sheep ran for cover.
+So did the lion.

-The farmer, who was watching the incident from the safety of a leafless tree, saw the beast holding a lamb in its blood-drenched jaws after the others had fled.
-That made him know danger had returned to his part of the village.
+The shepherd, who was watching the incident from the leafless tree, saw the beast clamping a lamb in its blood-drenched jaws after the others had fled.
+That made him realize danger had returned to his part of the village.

-A few days later while the sheep and the lion were lapping water in the river, the lion again saw the beast in the water and began to tremble with fear.
-Then out of the jungle, there emerged the same beast that had preyed on a lamb.
-It roared menacingly again.
+A few days later when the sheep and the lion were drinking water in the river, the lion again saw the beast in the water and trembled with fear.
+Then out of the jungle emerged the old beast which roared menacingly as it did the other time.

-The sheep hotfooted it back to the farmhouse.
-But the lion stood in confusion because it was now seeing two beasts: the real one and the one in the water which was its own reflection.
-It thought it was about to be killed.
+The sheep ran for cover while the lion stood in dazed confusion as it was now seeing two beasts: the real one, and the one in the water, which was its own reflection.
+It thought its life was about to end.

-However, as if to encourage the lion to be bold, the beast continued roaring.
-The lion attempted to imitate the beast yet all that came out of its mouth was the sound of a sheep.
-On further attempts though, it started to sound like a lion.
+As if to encourage the lion to be bold, the beast kept roaring.
+The lion tried to roar, but all that came out of its mouth was the bleating of a sheep.
+On trying some more, though, it started to roar.

-The lion turned its head and surveyed the village it had grown up in.
-Then it looked at the jungle where the beast had gone and decided to follow it, for it knew its time had come to be all that it was intended to be - a lion king!
-End of story.
+The lion, on the other hand, turned around and glanced over the village where it grew up.
+It then gazed towards the jungle where the beast had gone and followed it, for it knew its time had come to be all it was meant to be - a lion king!

 ---------------------------------------------------------------------